Bridgeport Bridge (Denmark, Iowa)

-The Bridgeport Bridge is a historic structure located near Denmark, Iowa, United States.
-This span was a replacement bridge for structure whose middle stone pier was deteriorating.
+The Bridgeport Bridge was a historic structure located near Denmark, Iowa, United States.
+This span was a replacement bridge for the original structure whose middle stone pier was deteriorating.
 The weaknesses in the old bridge were noted in 1887 and 1893.
-Both Des Moines and Lee counties financed the $5,110 construction of this bridge, which spans the Skunk River between the two counties.
+Both Des Moines and Lee counties financed the $5,110 construction of this bridge, which spanned the Skunk River between the two counties.
 The 240 ft Pennsylvania truss bridge was built in 1904 by the Clinton Bridge and Iron Works of Clinton, Iowa.
 It carried local traffic for nearly 90 years before it was closed.

-It has the distinction of being the longest pin-connected truss remaining in Iowa.
+On February 27, 2024, the south abutment collapsed.
+The bridge was demolished over the next three weeks.
+It had the distinction of being the longest pin-connected truss remaining in Iowa.
 The Bridgeport Bridge was listed on the National Register of Historic Places in 1998.